 What happens to a submission?

-Full copies of all submissions received are forwarded to the proponent and may be made available for public inspection unless confidentiality is requested.
+Full copies of all submissions received are forwarded to the proponent and may be made available for public inspection.

 The South Australian Government's Mineral Resources Division will assess the submissions received and may require the proponent to respond to issues raised before the assessment of the mining proposal can proceed.